Prayer is our vital connection with God. You could say, it’s the original wireless, available, unlimited mobile service. 🙂

 “Get rid of all bitterness, rage and anger, brawling and slander, along with every form of malice.
 Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you.”

 The word rid and similar verbiage is used in Colossians 3:8, Ezekiel 18:31, and James 1:21.

 A – Alter your thought processes.

 Renewing our mind in the Word of God will help us gain an eternal perspective in our situations.
-Gaining a new and heaven driven mindset will center us in the Lord when all is unsettling around us.
+Gaining a new and heaven driven mindset will center us in the Lord even when everything around is unsettling.

 Y – Yield your right to be right.

 In short, be rid of the prideful attitudes, mindsets, and actions that proclaim yourself better than those around you.
 There are times our words and attitudes are wrong no matter how right we are.
 Carry the attitude of Christ who serves and loves all (Philippians 2:1-8)

 “…live a life worthy of the calling you have received.
 Be patient, bearing with one another in love.
 Make every effort to keep the unity of the Spirit through the bond of peace” (Ephesians 4:1-3)

 Kaylene’s collection of Scripture-based Prayer Books are a powerful way to help you walk in peace and authority even when we don’t like the people we’re around or the situations we’re in.